buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 ![](https://i.imgur.com/rWElkCw.png)

-As we can see in the previous diagram, a new orange box was drawn representing a component or group of software components the **component maintainer** is taking responsibilities for.
-When a team lead or  maintainer consider to use the role in their team, they must follow these steps:
+As we can see a new orange box was drawn representing a component, or group of software components, the new **component maintainer** role is taking responsibilities for.
+When a team lead or maintainer wants to use the role in their team, they must follow these steps:

 - In case it doesn't exist, a new **github team** must be created.
 A recommended name for this new team must follows the format `[cnb-team]-[component]-maintainers`, where:
-  - **cnb-team**: is the CNB team responsible for this software components, for example: Platform Team.
+  - **cnb-team**: is the CNB team responsible for the software component, for example: `Platform Team`.
-  - **component**: is the software component name. for example: kpack.
+  - **component**: is the software component name. for example: `kpack`.

   Some examples are: `platform-kpack-maintainers` or `platform-cosign-maintainers`